 After you’ve browsed our website, learned about our three different mentoring opportunities, and chosen the best program for you, you’re ready to start the process.
 Unsure which program is right for you?
 Call us at (414) 831-4563.

 Volunteers must be at least 18 and no longer in high school to volunteer in the School-based Program, at least 21 years old for the Community-based Program, and mentor2.0 volunteers must be at least 21 years old and have a minimum of a two-year college degree.

 Fill out the online volunteer inquiry form, or call (414) 831-4563 to answer your questions and outline your next steps, including the formal application process.

-In order to proceed, you’ll need to provide references, a driver’s license (or other ID), and proof of auto insurance (for Community-based only).
-You’ll also complete paperwork, including authorization to run an initial background check and annual background check on your use of electronic media, your driving record and criminal history.
+In order to proceed, you’ll need to provide references, a driver’s license (or other ID), and auto insurance information (for Community-based only).
+You’ll also complete our online Volunteer Enrollment Form, including authorization to run an initial background check and annual background check on your use of electronic media, your driving record and criminal history.
 All this information is completely confidential.

 Big Brothers Big Sisters staff will thoroughly review your application, conduct reference checks, and complete our multilayered background checks.
-Because you’ll be working with a child in a one-on-one setting, it’s important to create a safe environment for both you and the child.
+Because you’ll be working with a child in a one-to-one setting, it’s important to create a safe environment for both you and the child.
 We also want to make sure we pair you with a child who best matches your personality, experiences, and interests.
 For these reasons, our application and screening process is very comprehensive.